Effect-TS/effect/packages/schema/README.md

 )
 ```

 The previous solution works perfectly and shows how we can add and remove properties to our schema at will, making it easier to consume the result within our domain model.
 However, it requires a lot of boilerplate.
-Fortunately, there is an API called `AttachPropertySignature` designed specifically for this use case, which allows us to achieve the same result with much less effort:
+Fortunately, there is an API called `attachPropertySignature` designed specifically for this use case, which allows us to achieve the same result with much less effort:

 ```ts
 import * as S from "@effect/schema/Schema"